ndsev/zserio/doc/ZserioInvisibles.md

 ```

 Both examples from above result in the exact same byte stream.

+### Packed Arrays of Compounds

+All packed arrays of compounds adds at least one hidden `bool` (1 bit) field before each packable field
+of compound to indicate whether the field is actually packed or not.

 The following shows an invisible zserio for array of structures packed using delta compression: